Location | General | Staff and Contact | Data download | Geology an soil |

 General

 The site Hyltemossa was established in 2014 in a managed spruce forest in southern Sweden.
 The site hosts a combined Atmosphere and Ecosystem station.
-The research site also hosts a stations for the national infrastructure ACTRIS Sweden.
+Hyltemossa Research Station also hosts the ACTRIS Sweden station Hyltemossa operated by Lund University (Adam Kristensson) and spectral measurements within the SITES-affiliated research network NordSpec operated by Lund University (Lars Eklundh).

 Hyltemossa Research station is one of the observational platforms in the ATMO ACCESS/ project giving access to researchers through TNA.
 Follow the weblink to read more about the rules, how to apply and access the online formular.